-Coined by Brian Kernighan, Unix or UNIX (not an acronym) is an operating system developed by members of the MULTICS team at the Bell Laboratories starting in the late 1960's, many who also help create C. Today, Unix is not just the work of a couple of programmers; organizations, institutes, and other individuals have contributed significant additions to Unix and its variants, making it a widely used and popular operating system.
+Coined by Brian Kernighan, Unix or UNIX (not an acronym) is an operating system developed by Multics team members at the Bell Laboratories starting in the late 1960s.
+Many of these team members also helped create the C programming language.
+Today, Unix is not just the work of a few programmers; organizations, institutes, and other individuals have contributed significant additions to Unix and its variants, making it a widely used and popular operating system.

-Unix is primarily a command line operating system with additional applications such as X-Window to give a graphic oriented operating system similar to Windows.
-Since Unix is often used from the command line, there are various shells.
-A shell is a large add-on or modification of the Unix operating system, to determine the shell you can type echo $shell at the Unix prompt.
-When typing this command a response such as "/bin/csh" is displayed, which indicates you are logged into is a C shell.
-Bourne shell is "/bin/sh" and Korn shell that is "/bin/ksh."
+Unix is primarily a command line based operating system with additional applications, such as X Window System, to give a graphic oriented operating system similar to Windows.
+Since Unix is frequently used from the command line, there are various shells.
+A shell is a large add-on or modification of the Unix operating system.
+To determine the shell, type echo $SHELL at the Unix prompt.
+When typing this command, a response like "/bin/csh" is displayed, which indicates you are logged in to a C shell.
+Bourne shell is "/bin/sh" and Korn shell is "/bin/ksh."